Inventing the Immigration Problem: The Dillingham Commission and Its Legacy

 In the Shadow of the United States Capitol: Congressional Cemetery and the Memory of the Nation

 This book is a chronological history of Congressional Cemetery, the “nation’s first national burial ground,” established in 1807 long before the national military cemetery was founded at Arlington in 1864.
 55,000 individuals are interred in this one-of-a-kind national public cemetery, including a long list of distinguished Americans—Civil War photographer Matthew Brady, Marine Band Director John Philip Sousa, and Belva Lockwood, the first female candidate for President of the U.S. (1884 and 1888).
 The book uses the long history of the Cemetery to explore the nature of historic memorials more broadly in the construction of national memory.

 Roger Chickering, co-editor with Dennis Showalter & Hans van de Ven

-Volume IV of the Cambridge History of War offers a definitive new account of war in the twentieth century.
-In twenty-three chapters, leading historians trace the global evolution of warfare from about 1850 to 1990s.
+Volume IV of the Cambridge History of War offers a definitive new account of the war in the twentieth century.
+In twenty-three chapters, leading historians trace the global evolution of warfare from about 1850 to the 1990s.
 They explore how industrialization and nationalism fostered vast armies whilst the emergence of mobile warfare and improved communications systems made possible the “total warfare” of the two world wars.
 This volume is a comprehensive guide to every facet of modern war from strategy and operations to its social, cultural, technological, and political contexts and legacies.